jejacobs23/osteo/README.md

     -I $INPUT_DIR/f1r2_<n>.tar.gz \
     -O $OUTPUT_DIR/read-orientation-model.tar.gz
 ```
 **Step 24) Get pileup summaries:** The GATK tool ,GetPileupSummaries, is used in order to analyze the tumor or normal .bam file.
-It summarizes counts of reads that support reference, alternate andother alleles for given sites in order to be used downstread for estimation of contamination.
+It summarizes counts of reads that support reference, alternate and other alleles for given sites in order to be used downstream for estimation of contamination.
 This tool requires a population germline resource containing only common biallelic variants.
-It also requires the population allele frequencies (AF) to be presentin the INFO field of the population germline resource.
+It also requires the population allele frequencies (AF) to be present in the INFO field of the population germline resource.
 Note: The "-L" and "-V" don't have to be the same.
 For example, you could have a variants file and or "-L" you could have a subset of intervals that you want to evaluate over.
 Separate GetPileUpSummaries runs are done for tumor and normal samples.

 The output is a 6-column table
 ```